noah-nash/joplin-arm64-darwin-guide/README.md

 # This is a mirror of the post found on my website at https://noahnash.net/blog/joplin-apple-silicon
 > <strong>Note:</strong> I only update this github repo periodically, my website will contain the most up to date guide.

-> Keep in mind this has only been tested with a M1 Mac running Monterey.
+> Keep in mind this has only been tested with a M1 Mac running Ventura.
 In order to compile successfully it is *required* be running the same CPU architecture.

 ## 1) Install Homebrew and dependencies